 Because is so easy to get started, and the overhead costs are minimal, many sellers are trying to set up eCommerce stores and to sell items at rock-bottom prices in an attempt to grow revenue.

-These sellers, however, often have low-quality websites and poor (if any) customer service which gives other dropshippers an advantage.
-Unfortunately, this will not stop customers from comparing prices and try getting better bargains.
+These sellers, however, often have low-quality websites and poor (if any) customer service, which gives other dropshippers an advantage.

 Fortunately, you can do a lot to diminish this problem by selecting a niche well suited for dropshipping.

 2. Inventory Issues – Supplier Out Of Stock

 If you physically stock your products, it is relatively simple to keep track of items that are in- and out of stock.

 When you are sourcing from multiple warehouses that are fulfilling orders for other sellers at the same time, the inventory can change daily, and they may occasionally run out of stock.

 You can always solve this misfortune by offering an upgrade of the product for the same price.
-Even that you may lose money or break-even, you will, at least, have a happy customer and keep your good reputation as seller.
+Even that you may lose money or break-even, you will, at least, have a happy customer and keep your good reputation as a seller.

 3. Shipping Complexities That May Occur

 If you work with multiple suppliers, as most dropshippers do, the products on your website will be sourced through a number of different suppliers/wholesalers.
 This slightly complicates the shipping expenses.